tom-howard/ros/docs/others/amr31001/lab2.md

         motion = waffle.Motion()
         ```

-        In the main part of the code, this can then be used to control the velocity of the robot, using the following methods:
+        In the main part of the code, this can be used to control the velocity of the robot, using the following methods:

         1. `motion.move_at_velocity(linear = x, angular = y)` to make the robot move at a linear velocity of `x` (m/s) and/or an angular velocity of `y` (rad/s).
         1. `motion.stop()` to make the robot stop moving.